scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ## Context

-The short version is: how do I develop as a product leader when product leadership is a relatively new concept and there's relatively little out there to help?
+I needed to work out how to develop as a product leader.
+Product  leadership is a relatively new concept.
+There's little guidance out there that's 'ready to go'.

 Longer version: